Highlights

 This real-world incident highlights critical Docker registry security concerns that are often overlooked in fast-paced environments.

 Like many companies riding the wave of cloud-native technology, Jane’s team uses Docker Registries to store and distribute container images across multiple environments.
-But amid the pressure of tight deadlines, security configuration was overlooked.
+But amid the pressure of tight deadlines, security configuration was overlooked, creating a classic Docker registry security blind spot.

 What followed was a 72-hour nightmare that would cost the company a few million dollars in damages, regulatory fines, and lost business.
 The culprit?
 A single misconfigured Docker Registry that had been sitting exposed on the internet for eight months.